charlesleejy/Predicting-Promotion-Success-with-Starbucks-Data/README.md

   - Scikit learn

 # Project Motivation
 The objective is to try to find how Starbucks customers use the app, and how well is the current offers system.
-Lastly, ML models are used to predict the best offer to a specific customers by using transaction, demographic and offer data.
+ML models are used to predict the best offer to a specific customers by using transaction, demographic and offer data.

 # File Descriptions
 1. data: